How to contribute to Off the Rails

 You can look at the back catalogue of exhibitions and other contributions on the original website.

 If you would like to help in some way – big or small – we’d be very pleased to hear from you.
 Please email us at offtherailswivenhoe at gmail dot com.
+We always need help with distributing the Words down the Line postcard, or ideas for exhibitions.

 Guidelines for art & craft submitting work to us